 You’re ready to learn, and we’re ready to help – all at an affordable rate.
-Our standard undergraduate tuition rate is $285 per credit hour ($250 per credit hour with a military tuition grant).
+Request information to learn about your eligibility for one of our many tuition grant options.
 For added value, enjoy more benefits that make an American Public University education so desirable and respected:

-- Flexibility – monthly start dates and no set login times
+- Flexibility – monthly start dates with weekly class schedules and no set login times

 - Efficiency – mostly 8-week class formats

-If this is for your own professional growth, you can skip steps 2-3 below.
+If you are just giving online learning a trial run at APU, you can skip steps 2-3.
 Just choose your class (step 1) and complete the application (step 4).
-Here are some classes that our working adults typically pursue:

 How to Get Started